Cellular bases of generalized q-Schur algebras: Abstract

 \section{Abstract}

-We give a new proof that generalized quantized Schur algebras are cellular and their specializations (with respect to the Lusztig integral form) are quasihereditary over any field of characteristic zero.
-The proof is independent of the theory of quantum groups, and in particular does not depend on the existence of the canonical basis, in contrast with the earlier proof.
+We show that cellular bases of generalized $q$-Schur algebras can be constructed by gluing arbitrary bases of the cell modules and their dual basis (with respect to the anti-involution giving the cell structure) along defining idempotents.
+For the rational form, over the field $\Q(v)$ of rational functions in an indeterminate $v$, our proof of this fact is self-contained and independent of the theory of quantum groups.
+In the general case, over a commutative ring $\Bbbk$ regarded as a $\Z[v,v^{-1}]$-algebra via specialization $v \mapsto q$ for some chosen invertible $q \in \Bbbk$, our argument depends on the existence of the canonical basis.